 Exterior Walls are stucco and colored with richness, variety, and multiple methods of application.
 Window and door surrounds are minimal and are made of stucco or stone.

-Brackets, balconies, Usually wood, wood-look

-porches, shutters, alternative or iron.

-and other elements

-Openings, windows Arched, vertical, and/or square

-shape/structure proportions.
-Occasional round,

-oval, or ornamental window used

-as a façade accent.

-Windows have divided lights and

-are commonly double-hung,

-single-hung, or casement.

-Door position Recessed, casting deep shadows

-revealing the thickness and

-solidity of the structure.

-External spaces •

-and courtyards are a common

-element.

-Loggias, a porch not attached but

-located within the volume of the

-building, are very common and

-may even serve as outside

-0 circulation between rooms.

-Ornamentation Columns, posts, wooden and

-masonry balustrades, brackets,

-arched openings, arcades, and

-towers are all very common

-elements.
+Brackets, balconies, porches, shutters, and other elements Usually wood, wood-look alternative or iron.
+Openings, windows shape/structure Arched, vertical, and/or square proportions.
+Occasional round, oval, or ornamental window used as a façade accent.
+Windows have divided lights and are commonly double-hung, single-hung, or casement.
+Door position Recessed, casting deep shadows revealing the thickness and solidity of the structure.
+External spaces The attached porch, balconies, and courtyards are a common element.
+Loggias, a porch not attached but located within the volume of the building, are very common and may even serve as outside circulation between rooms.
+Ornamentation Columns, posts, wooden and masonry balustrades, brackets, arched openings, arcades, and towers are all very common elements.